XPixelGroup/BasicSR/README.md

    <img src="./assets/wandb.jpg" height="280">
 </a></p>

-## Codebase Designs and Conventions
+## :memo: Codebase Designs and Conventions

 Please see [DesignConvention.md](docs/DesignConvention.md) for the designs and conventions of the BasicSR codebase.<br>
 The figure below shows the overall framework.
 More descriptions for each component: <br>